Hans Ulrich Obrist

 HUO

-It’s super exciting.
-To return to the idea of the ‘production of reality,’ I’m reminded of one last unrealized project idea of Barbara Steveni and John Latham of the Artist Placement Group.
-When I was in the ’90s in London, I spent a lot of time with Latham and Steveni.
-They had this fantastic idea that every company, every brand, and every government should have an artist in residence.
-Mark Bradford goes even a step further and says, “Artists need a seat at the table where decisions are made.”
-I think that goes beyond the museum and the exhibition space.
-Every major company should have an artist on the board.
-I would love to make that happen, and help curate that by matching the artists and the companies.
+It’s incredibly exciting.
+To return to the idea of the “production of reality,” I’m reminded of an unrealized project by Barbara Steveni and John Latham of the Artist Placement Group.
+When I was in London in the 1990s, I spent a great deal of time with both of them.
+They had this remarkable idea that every company, every brand, and every government should have an artist in residence.
+Mark Bradford takes this even further when he says that artists need a seat at the table where decisions are made.
+That pushes beyond the museum and the exhibition space.
+Every major company should have an artist on its board.
+I would love to help realize that—to curate those relationships, to match artists with institutions.

 EO